JacobBumgarner/VesselVio/CONTRIBUTING.md

 ## Getting Help

-Join us in the [VesselVio Slack Community]([https://community.auth0.com](https://communityinviter.com/apps/vesselvio/join-vesselvio-on-slack)) and post your question there in or shoot me a direct message!
+Join us in the [VesselVio Slack Community](https://communityinviter.com/apps/vesselvio/join-vesselvio-on-slack) and post your question there or shoot me a direct message!